ARMmbed/GettingStartedmbedOS/Docs/FirstProjectmbedOS.md

 # Your first application

-Ok, let's get to the nitty gritty and create your first mbed application (using yotta)!
+Ok, let`s get to the nitty gritty and create your first mbed application (using yotta)!
 For this application we are going to make the LED on our board blink, and print some commands to the terminal using mbed OS.

 ## Step 1: install yotta and its dependencies

 Please see http://docs.yottabuild.org for operating specific installation instructions.

-## Step 2: create an executable
+## Step 2: create an application

 First create an empty folder, then move into that folder:
 ```
 $ mkdir blinky
 $ cd blinky
 ```
-Next initialize the module with 'yotta init' and fill out the details.
+Next initialize the module with `yotta init` and fill out the details.
 Make sure you select executable as the module type at the end.
 ```
 $ yotta init
 Enter the module name: <blinky>